HSF/packaging/RelocatableSoftware/README.md

 What is Relocatability?
 =======================
-Say we install a package `HSFReloc` that comprises a program, library and resource files:
+Say we have installed a package `HSFReloc` that comprises a program, library, plugins, and resource files:

 ```